nabeelaccount/simple-docker/README.md

 - The working directory, which is where all following processes will be run is set to /usr/app.
 You may choose any reasonable directory including /app
 - The package.json file is copied over and npm install is run on the file to install package dependencies.
 - The rest of the node content is copied across before starting npm via the command `npm install`

+## Github action

+1. We fist create a docker enviromment by setting up QEMU and Docker Buildx.
+2. We then login to Docker using a predefined credentials that are stored in as secret github action environment variable.
+3. We build a docker image for testing purposes.
+The testing image is tagged with "test"
+4. We run the test image to ensure it runs as expected
+5. We build and push the final tested image to dockerhub.